Arkansas Foodbank strives to fight food insecurity

 “We’ve been blessed to have wonderful [financial] support and we use our money wisely,” Sanders said.

 A question which seems to elude Sanders, however, is why Arkansas continues to rank so high in its food insecurity rates.
 Attributing it as the “million dollar question,” Sanders noted that up until the coronavirus pandemic, the state was making gains, having just recovered from the skyrocketed food insecurity rates which began in the aftermath of the 2008 Recession.
-With all those gains wiped out in only a year, Sanders said the issue of food insecurity isn’t clearcut.
+With all those gains wiped out in only a year, Sanders said the issue of food insecurity is not clear-cut.

 “Hunger isn’t always a disease unto itself,” Sanders said.
 “Hunger is a symptom of other diseases.”

-Note: Editor’s note: This is the first in a series on food insecurity.
-The Van Buren County Democrat and its sister papers in central Arkansas collaborated on this effort.
-This part takes a look at the statewide numbers.
-The second part will focus on Van Buren County and will run May 5.